jizak1/mychess/README.md

-Magnus Carlsen is the goat, y'all already knooooo
+Magnus Carlsen is the goat, y'all already knooooo kali